dhiltonp/hexbright/README.md

 Text Instructions
 -----------------

 1. Download and install [arduino](http://arduino.cc/en/Main/Software) and the CP210x driver (Use a VCP Driver Kit from [here](http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)).
-Most linux kernels come with the driver pre-built.
+    *   For linux: Most kernels come with the driver pre-built (it's been in the kernel since 2005 or so).  **However**, many repositories do not yet have arduino 1.0.1 or higher, which is (currently) required.
+The tarballs available at arduino.cc are very easy to work with; I've been able to just extract the files and run arduino.
+You will probably have to fiddle with user groups, which vary by distro.

 2. Download this folder/repository using one of the following methods, accessible at the top of the [project page](https://github.com/dhiltonp/hexbright).
     1. Read-Only (no integrated sharing mechanism)